 Notice by Mail.
 Written notice shall be given by the petitioner at least ten (10) days prior to the scheduled hearing in the MPC’s prescribed form, by certificate of mailing or certified mail post marked at least ten (10) days prior to the hearing.
 Receipts and the Affidavit of Mailing shall be submitted at least three (3) days prior to the hearing.

 On-site Notification.
 A public hearing sign(s) shall be posted on-site for ten (10) continuous days prior to the hearing.
 The sign(s) shall be posted so that it is visible from the street(s).
-The sign (s) shall be provided by the Town Administrator and the petitioner shall pay a deposit to ensure the return of the sign promptly after the hearing.
-If the sign should become damaged or lost, the petitioner shall forfeit their deposit.
 A waiver may be requested from the MPD at the time of the hearing if the sign was not posted for the required ten (10) consecutive days.

 Interested Parties.
 For the purpose of written notice by certificate of mailing, “interested parties” shall be defined as property owners within six hundred and sixty (660) feet or two (2) properties, whichever is less, in all directions from the property that is the subject of the petition.
 Additionally, written notice shall be sent to owners of the properties that are the subject of the petition, unless said owners are the petitioner or have granted written consent for the petitioner in the MPC’s prescribed form.
+Additionally, any establish and active Homeowners’ Association (HOA) for a platted residential subdivision, which has any lots, within the above noted parameters, shall receive notice, even if common area is not within the above noted parameters, so long as the Town staff is able to use reasonable methods to secure a mailing address for the HOA.

+Town Municipal Website.
+The Town shall post each month’s agenda to the Town’s website no later than forty-eight (48) hours prior to the meeting.

 Article 10: Docketing of Cases